anyhive/anyhive/README.md

 ## Introduction

-Welcome to AnyHive, an open-source community builder designed to empower creators to be independent and break free from the limitations of existing platforms.
+Welcome to AnyHive, a community-building platform that is open-source.
+We're designed to empower creators to be independent and overcome the limitations of traditional platforms.

 ## 🌟 Future Vision 🌟